arizon-dread/split-kube-yamls/README.md

 To split the `kind: List` content into individual files.

 Contributing PR's are welcome!
 If you want to expand it to use real kubernetes objects, I'm open to contributions.

+**You must have LF line endings for this to work.
+CRLF would need to be converted to LF using git line ending normalization**